Small number of children, elderly taking Covid vaccine in Labuan - Borneo Post Online

 “It is quite disappointing to note the small number of these groups taking and completing the vaccination amid the increasing Covid-19 cases involving children and the elderly.

-“We have done extensive campaign to get people especially children and elderly to get the shots, but seemingly it fell on deaf ears,” he told Bernama today.
+“We have done extensive campaign to get people especially children and elderly to get the shots, but seemingly it fell on deaf ears,” he told Bernama on Monday.

 “The immunisation rate in adolescents (aged 12-17) improved steadily with 80 per cent of the 699 have completed the vaccine and seven per cent received the first dose, but the remaining 13 per cent have not received a single shot,” he said.